Germany's Scholz arrives in Kenya on day 2 of Africa trip – DW – 05/05/2023

 Kenya's renewable energy

-But talks will also focus on the use of renewable energies.
+But talks also focused on the use of renewable energies.
 Kenya is a frontrunner in this field, producing between 80% and 92% of its electricity from renewable sources.

 However, the real amounts remain relatively low, with just 12-gigawatt hours (GWh) produced for its population of 53 million in 2020, compared to Germany's 573 GWh produced in the same time period, according to the International Renewable Energy Agency (IRENA).